 2. Learn Which Tree Species to Plant

 Learn about the types of trees that grow in your area or in nearby forests, since this is the best indication of which tree species will thrive in your backyard.
-Also, select species based on the composition of your soil and regional climate requirements.
+Also, select native species based on the composition of your soil and regional climate requirements.

 For example, broadleaf deciduous trees (hardwoods) do best in sandy, loamy soil, because their roots need adequate room to breathe.
 By contrast, conifers are able to tolerate heavier, clay soils.
 Conifers also handle tough conditions better than hardwood trees.

 Choosing which tree species to plant will depend on your region and factors such as climate, soil, and elevation.
-As part of your research, we recommend speaking with a local master gardener extension office, which should be able to help you identify which trees grow naturally in your area so that you can begin to grow a forest in your backyard.
+As part of your research, we recommend speaking with a local master gardener extension office, which should be able to help you identify which trees and native plants grow naturally in your area so that you can begin to grow a forest in your backyard.

 3. Best Planting Ratios for New Forests

-You’ll want to plant saplings (young trees) in a tight planting scheme of approximately 4 saplings for every 30-55 square feet.
+You’ll want to plant saplings (young trees) in a tight tree layer planting scheme of approximately 4 saplings for every 30-55 square feet.
 In less than one year, this will create such a dense tree canopy that sunlight will not be able to break through the canopy.

 This will create the exact conditions required for a forest to flourish.
 If sunlight can’t get through the tree canopy, the ground soil will stay moist around the roots of trees.